 When my husband and I got married, the first thing I wanted to do was start our own family traditions.
-It was important to me to start building those special moments and memories, as family time is a way for us to connect on a daily basis and celebrate the importance of living life together.
+It was important to me to start building those special moments and memories, as family time was a way for us to connect on a daily basis and celebrate the importance of living life together.

 Family traditions can be everyday moments.
-For us, it was our regular visits to Spanish Landing, San Diego when our kids were growing up.
+For us, it was our regular visits to Spanish Landing in San Diego when our kids were growing up.
 We have a lot of wonderful memories there where we would take our first dog, Nakita, on walks.
 That is also where our kids learned to ride their bikes.
-I remember my husband and I would coax them by offering them treats if they could make it to the bell tower at the park, until finally our son, Jonathan, made it and we cheered and cheered at his victory!
+I remember my husband and I would coax our kids by offering them treats if they could make it to the bell tower at the park, until finally our son, Jonathan, made it and we cheered and cheered at his victory!
 The sense of accomplishment gave him the confidence he needed that he could do anything, if he set his mind to it.